emanchado/lyre/README.md

 ----

 * Map markers for characters?
+    * Use mouseover and mousemove and such, not drag and drop
+    * Treat it as a tool, probably with a dropdown of characters to choose from
+    * Deleting is a challenge, look into it (special tool for deleting characters?)
+    * How do we tell apart adding in a position and moving an existing character around?
 * Allow sharing of text bits?
 How would that work?
 Would that be saved for the session, so it can be sent again?
 * Allow pasting or dropping an image to share right away, without preparation